jonespm/SI664-docs/install/mac-brew_python_django_mysql-install.md

 [05/Sep/2018 23:15:07] "GET /static/admin/fonts/Roboto-Light-webfont.woff HTTP/1.1" 200 81348
 ```

-__INFO__: ignore the database migration warnings; you will address them momentarily.
+:large_blue_circle: ignore the database migration warnings; you will address them momentarily.

 Open a web browser and point to `http://127.0.0.1:8000/`.
 Confirm that the Django "The install worked successfully!
 Congratulations!" page successfully loads.